mRcSchwering/magic-soup/docs/tutorials.md

 Some of those tensors where used in the [example above](#simple-experiment): `world.molecule_map` and `world.cell_molecules`.
 All lists and tensors that can be used to interact with the simulation are listed in the [World][magicsoup.world.World] class documentation.
-To keep performance these tensors should not be moved back and forth between GPU and CPU during the simulation.
+To keep performance high these data should be moved back and forth between GPU and CPU as little as possible.

 ```python
 # float tensors on GPU get modified (fast)